 The St. Mikhailov Academy student Oribe Mafuyu comes across a mysterious silver haired boy.
-He is called a Qwsaer, a being that draws power from Soma and is able to manipulate a specific element.
+He is called a Qwaser, a being that draws power from Soma and is able to manipulate a specific element.
 And now, in the 21st century, the mystery revolving around an Icon turns the academy into the battlegrounds for the fight between the Qwaser!

 An unique idea isn't necessarily a well thought-out idea.